 |COMMAND MASTER CHIEF

 In October 1994, Master Chief Eastridge returned to AIMD Atsugi for another shore tour, and earned his Enlisted Aviation Warfare Specialist wings, finishing out as the Departmental Career Counselor.

-In 2001, Master Chief Eastridge reported to AIMD, Point Mugu, CA. It was here in 2002 that he was tested, selected, and initiated as a Chief Petty Officer.
+In 2001, Master Chief Eastridge reported to AIMD, Point Mugu, California.
+It was here in 2002 that he was tested, selected, and initiated as a Chief Petty Officer.
 During this tour, he was the Power Plants Division LPO and the Production Control Chief.
 In 2003, he terminated shore duty to return to FDNF, ending his last shore tour.

 After attending the Senior Enlisted Academy, Class 160, and the Command Leadership School CMC/COB course Class 88, Master Chief Eastridge reported to the Stingers of VFA-113 as the Command Master Chief in July of 2011.
-He immediately went to SFARP, Fleet Week, then on the 2011-12 Deployment to the 5th Fleet AOR.
+He immediately went to SFARP, Fleet Week, then on the 2011-12 Deployment to the 5th Fleet A.O.R.
 Returning from deployment, the squadron continued on the path of success, garnering the EAWS Silver Pennant, a hugely successful MCI, a perfect score during the CWTPI, and lauded scores for the CSFWP MPA and CNAF AMI.
 These significant events earned the squadron the 2012 Scott Kirby Ordnance Excellence award and the 2012 Pacific Fleet Battle “E”.

-In September of 2013, Master Chief Eastridge reported to Strike Fighter Wing, U. S. Pacific Fleet as Command Master Chief of the largest Type Wing in the U.S. Navy.
+In September of 2013, Master Chief Eastridge reported to Commander Strike Fighter Wing, U. S. Pacific Fleet as the Command Master Chief.

 His personal military decorations include: Navy & Marine Corps Commendation Medal (5 awards), Navy & Marine Corps Achievement Medal (4 awards), and various campaign and service awards.